Persistence-Robust Break Detection in Predictive CoVaR Regressions: Conclusion

 \section{Conclusion}

-Recent work has proposed a variety of hypothesis tests for parameters in predictive quantile regressions that are valid for different degrees of persistence in the regressors \citep{Lee16,FL19,cai2022new,Lea23}.
-In contrast, the issue of devising persistence-robust structural change tests in predictive QR has received no attention---despite the fact that a) predictive relationships are well-known to change over time and b) predictors with varying degrees of persistence are often employed in empirical work.
-Our tests fill this gap not only for predictive QR, but also for predictive CoVaR regressions.
+This paper is the first to propose structural break tests for CoVaR regressions.
+Importantly, our tests are valid irrespective of whether predictors are stationary or near-stationary.
 In his review of self-normalization, \citet[p.~1814]{Sha15} writes on the use of SN that ``when the dependence in the time series is too strong (say, near-integrated time series), inference of certain parameter becomes difficult because the information aggregated over time does not accumulate quickly due to strong dependence.''
-We show in this paper that when the dependence in the predictors is not too strong (at most nearly stationary), then self-normalized change-point tests still work in the sense of providing unified inference on possible breaks in the predictive relationship.
+We show in this paper that when the dependence in the predictors is not too strong (at most near-stationary), then self-normalized change point tests still work in the sense of providing unified inference on possible breaks in the predictive relationship.
+Crucially, no pre-tests for the serial dependence properties of the predictors are required, which would otherwise impair the validity of the subsequent break test.
+As a corollary, we also obtain change point tests for QRs, where the results are novel for near-stationary predictors.

-Two empirical applications highlight the importance of persistence-robust tests, where some putative equity premium predictors and the VIX offer examples of predictors somewhere on the boundary between stationarity and non-stationarity.
-Our tests can validly be applied (in the sense of holding size) regardless of whether the variables are stationary or nearly-stationary.
-While we find instabilities in quantile prediction models for the equity premium, the predictive relationship between volatility and future systemic risk of US banks seems more stable.
+An empirical application highlights the importance of persistence-robust tests, where the VIX offers an example of a predictor somewhere on the boundary between stationarity and non-stationarity.
+Our test can be applied validly (in the sense of holding size) regardless of whether the VIX is stationary or near-stationary.
+We find the predictive relationship between volatility and future systemic risk in the US financial system to be stable or instable depending on the direction of conditioning in the CoVaR.
+We also provide an application of our persistence-robust QR stability test to some putative equity premium predictors (Appendix~\ref{Quantile Predictability of the Equity Premium}) that are also borderline stationary.
+Our test reveals that there are significant instabilities in quantile prediction models for the US equity premium.